How to Encrypt Resources in Android Apps

 Users with privileged user access can easily read the resource’s contents.
 Appdome can encrypt these files using modern and standardized AES encryption, rendering them unreadable for malicious application users.
 The resources are decrypted when the application uses them to make sure that the app’s functionality doesn’t change.
 Potential attackers can easily access resources, and the resources include databases, texts, and other files that may contain sensitive information.
 Therefore, Encrypting Application Resources hardens the security of that information.

-Prerequisites for Using Encrypt Resources:
+Prerequisites for Using Appdome's Encrypt Resources Plugins:

 To use Appdome’s mobile app security build system to Encrypt Encrypt Resources , you’ll need: